SarahK95/InstagramClone/README.md

 ### User story
 - User can sign in
+- User can login
+- User can view profile
 - User can veiw pics posted by other users
 - User can comment on images posted